colinh-k/clap/README.md

 - instead of throwing exceptions, maybe just show usage ?
 - hint for parameterized parsing type: require the type to support `>>` operator
   - also, make a template class to store type information, like `clap::Type<int>()`
-- allow metavaribale option ?
+- allow metavaribale parameter ?
   - like `F F F`, instead of `filename filename filename`
 - add a `hasValue/exists(std::string name)` function to query whether an argument was parsed with a value
 - to avoid using `shared_ptr`, maintain a vector of `ArgInfo`. then, map names to indexes in this vector
 - TODO: maybe we need to collect the boolean optional args into a single string to display together like `[-abc]`, instead of `[-a] [-b] [-c]` ?
+- possible feature:
+  - allow the user to supply a callback function that is executed if the associated argument is found. allow the function to take the command line arguments associated with that option, or require the function to take no parameters ?

 # NOTES
-- user must lookup arg names without '-' or '--' prefixes, even if the arg had a prefix to specify if the arg was required or optional
+- ~~user must lookup arg names without '-' or '--' prefixes, even if the arg had a prefix to specify if the arg was required or optional~~
+  - it is now possible to query args with dashes if they were defined as options (positional args still require no prefixes)
+- parsing strings to other types [here](https://stackoverflow.com/questions/194465/how-to-parse-a-string-to-an-int-in-c)

 # Development Version Notes
 ## Version 1.0